2012 24 Hours of Le Mans: Post-race

 Davidson was flown back to his home in Oxford on 20 June to begin a three-month recovery period.
 He attributed the design of his race seat and head rest to saving him from paralysis, "It held me, supported me and arguably was the thing that saved me from further compression and maybe the worst case scenario of being paralysed now instead.
 When you look at everything involved, I think I got away with it the lightest I was ever going to."
 Members of the Toyota team went to the Nissan garage to apologise for the collision that resulted in the retirement of the DeltaWing.
 The team principal, Pascal Vasselon, stated Toyota's pace in the first half of the race was a realistic of what it could achieve, "We were not looking for an aggressive start and leading for 10 minutes.
 I know some people were expecting us to try to do that at the start, but no. The drivers knew they had to be safe at the start, then at the beginning the balance was not perfect.
 It was changing, the track was changing.
 We started on a very green track [because of the rain overnight] and it's important to be balanced for when the grip builds up, that was our target."

 Due to the result of the event, McNish, Kristensen and Capello moved to the lead of the Drivers' Championship with 77 points, 6½ ahead of the race winners Lotterer, Fässler and Tréluyer in second place.
 Dumas and Duval fell from first to third with 67 points, Gené stood in fourth position with 49 points and the Rebellion trio of Nick Heidfeld, Jani and Nico Prost rounded out the top five with 42½.
 Audi continued to maintain their lead over the non-scoring Toyota in the Manufacturers' Championship with five races left in the season.

-Race classification
+Official results

 Class winners are marked in bold.
 Cars failing to complete 70 per cent of winner's distance (264 laps) are marked as Not Classified (NC).